Kennedy Space Center Reviews

 - The bus ride tour out to the launch pad is long.
 So if you have a small child or one who gets bored and if it’s not working out, you don’t have many options except to ride back.
 Wheelchairs can be accommodated everywhere, but make prior arrangements for things like the bus tour.

 We chose the buffet lunch add-on, and you dine with a real astronaut.
 It’s a bit spendy for lunch and younger kids may not fully appreciate it.
 But, only a few hundred people out of the billions on the planet have ever gone to outer space, so I wanted to do this.

 - Plenty of different food options available, but if you have specific concerns, check before you go.

 - They serve Tang at the Lunch with an Astronaut event.
 I thought that was a cute touch.
 That had fewer food options that other venues, so you may want to ask first.

 - The Space Shuttle Simulator is not as frightening as they make it out to be.
 Both my kids loved it and Brian said the Harry Potter Gringott’s ride at Universal is much scarier.

 - We found lots of great educational and some stimmy toys in the gift shops.
 LOTS of fun gift shops!
 Pace yourself.

-- If you don’t want to do Lunch with an Astronaut, there is another afternoon event to meet him/her.
+- If you don’t want to do Dine with an Astronaut, they hold other meet and greets and photo opportunities, without the meal.